ahmed-shariff/experiment_server/README.md

 ## Loading experiment through API
 A configuration can be loaded and managed by importing `experiment_server.Experiment`.

-## Generate expanded config files
+## Generate expanded configs
-A config file (i.e. `.toml` file), can be expanded to JSON files with the following command
+A config file (i.e. `.toml` file), can be expanded to JSON with the following command

 ```sh
 $ experiment-server generate-config-json sample_config.toml --participant-range 5
 ```

-The above will generate the expanded configs for participant indices 1 to 5 as JSON files.
+The above will generate the expanded configs for participant indices 1 to 5 as JSON output on stdout.
+This result can be written out to individual JSON files by setting the `--out-dir`/`-d` to a directory.
 See more options with `--help`

 ## Function calls in config
 A function call in the config is represented by a table, with the following keys